whaledolphinshark/chess_engine_proj/README.md

 The tests will be in the bin directory and can be run

 # Acknowledgements
-Thanks to Sebastian Lague's Chess-Coding-Adventure (https://github.com/SebLague/Chess-Coding-Adventure) for the magic bitboards and for inspiring this project in the first place
+Thanks to Sebastian Lague's Chess-Coding-Adventure (https://github.com/SebLague/Chess-Coding-Adventure) for the magic bitboard values and for inspiring this project in the first place